Feature request #9362

 The ticket is more about the possibility to export a map from the QGIS composer as geopdf.

-#7 Updated by Luca Delucchi about 2 years ago
+#7 Updated by Luca Delucchi over 8 years ago

 I'm working on a plugin to create GeospatialPDF (not that real GeoPDF because is proprietary format) from raster and vector data loaded into QGIS, but not from QGIS composer.